Azareal/Gosora/README.md

 A plugin system.
 Under development.

 A responsive design.
-Looks good on mobile phones, tablets, laptops, desktops and more!
+Looks great on mobile phones, tablets, laptops, desktops and more!

 # Dependencies